 ‘Data shows that children who are systematically taught social and emotional skills like how to manage their distressing emotions better, empathize and collaborate do better: have fewer problems such as substance abuse and violence, like school more and pay more attention in class—and score significantly better (11%, on average) on academic achievement test scores.’(Goleman, 2008, p.
 1)

 I was always passionate about teaching children to understand their emotions and being empathetic towards others.
 It drew me to create this teaching resource.

-– Sorting activity with 8 different feelings/emotions (happy, shy, loved, curious, worried, sad, lonely and scared).
-Children are encouraged to match pictures to particular feeling/emotion.
+– Sorting activity with 8 different feelings/emotions (happy, shy, loved, curious, worried, sad, lonely, and scared).
+Children are encouraged to match pictures to particular feelings/emotions.

-– Emotions Montessori 3-Part Cards with 8 different emotions: happy, sad, excited, tired, worried, scared, surprised, angry .
-It also encourages children to guess reasoning behind feelings.
+– Emotions Montessori 3-Part Cards with 8 different emotions: happy, sad, excited, tired, worried, scared, surprised, angry.
+It also encourages children to guess the reasoning behind feelings.
 Children are encouraged to name familiar emotions and learn to recognize familiar words.

 – Printable for children: “My Emotions Book”.
 Children reflect on their learning by naming and drawing emotions on faces.